 The problem is that we are afraid of the code.
 The fear makes the code rot.

-We all know the thought: “we will get back to refactoring it later.”
+We all know the thought when we have the ugly solution: “I will get back to refactoring it later.”
 But because of time pressure, we never get back, leaving it in a bad state.

-The time pressure causes us to write bad code that slows us down—creating a vicious spiral that ends with all development eventually grinding to a halt.
+The missing refactoring creates a vicious spiral that ends with all development eventually grinding to a halt.

 TDD promises that refactoring becomes part of the process, so we never need to “get back” to clean the code.
 It is already clean after each iteration.